selaux/eslint-plugin-filenames/README.md

 ```

 An extra option can be set to check the file name against the default exported value in the module.
-By default, the exported value is ignored.
+By default, the exported value is ignored.The exports of `index.js` are matched against their
+parent directory.

 #### `"match-regex-and-exported"` or `"match-exported-and-regex"`